Updated: 26th May 2020

 You will be required to watch 2 short videos regarding the COVID-19 infection and hand washing technique prior to commencement of the course.

 - We are monitoring the latest news on COVID-19 hourly.
-As of 15/03/2020 we have decided to introduce social distancing wherever possible during all of our training and courses.
+As of 15/03/2020 we have already introduce social distancing where possible during all of our training and courses.
 We will do all we can to ensure a minimum space of 2 metres between students as often as is practical including when seated and during practical exercises.
 This may mean clipboards may be provided rather than tables.
 All students may also be given face masks to wear free of charge where applicable and we reserve the right to check temperatures of those attending.

 All of our manikins and training equipment are disinfected with Trionic/Alcohol wipes (70%) prior to each training session in line with the very latest HSE & Resuscitation Council UK Guidance.
 Face shields are provided for individual use if required.